 Colorado is known for its outdoor recreation and Mesa Verde Country is no exception.
 Like many of the things that we recommend you see and do on this list, one day, or even a week, isn’t really enough time to explore every corner and take advantage of every opportunity.
 From water sports to valley and high alpine adventures, we have options for all ages and skill levels.

-, while Boggy Draw near Dolores offers shaded biking through Ponderosa forests when temps are high.
-At both Phil’s and Boddy Draw there are trails for novice mountain bikers.
+Top-notch mountain biking can be found at the famous Phil’s World Trail System, while Boggy Draw near Dolores offers shaded biking through Ponderosa forests when temps are high.
+At both Phil’s and Boddy Draw, there are trails for novice mountain bikers.
 If you’d like to combine history and biking, pedal your way along Sand Canyon Trail at Canyons of the Ancients National Monument.
 Road cyclists will enjoy Trail of the Ancients National Scenic Byway and the San Juan Skyway (Warning: this one is lung-buster).

 Day 5: Hovenweep National Monument & Crow Canyon Archaeological Center